AriFordsham/GHCWiki/building/prerequisites.md

 Here are the gory details about some utility programs you may need;
 `GHC`, `perl`, `gcc`, `happy` and `alex` are the only important ones.
 The `configure` script will tell you if you are missing something.
-If you're on a Linux system, skip to [Preparing a Linux System](building/prerequisites#) below.
+If you're on a Linux system, skip to "Preparing a Linux System" below.

 <table><tr><th>GHC</th>
 <td>